-Best wireless router
+Best wireless routers: Reviews and buying advice

 The Orbi RBK50 is not the least-expensive solution at $400, though, and it’s overkill for smaller spaces.
 We’ll have reviews of the scaled-down Orbi RBK40 and RBK30 soon.

-Runner-up Wi-Fi system: Linksys Velop
+Runner-up Wi-Fi system

-Like Netgear’s Orbi RBK50, the Linksys Velop is a tri-band router that dedicates one Wi-Fi channel to data backhaul.
-Unlike the Orbi, however, the Velop uses a narrower 2x2, 867Mbps backhaul channel (it chooses which of its two 5GHz networks to use for backhaul on the fly).
+Like Netgear’s Orbi RBK50, the Linksys Velop is a tri-band router that dedicates one Wi-Fi channel to data backhaul, selecting the least-congested channel on the fly.
+Unlike the Orbi, however, the Velop’s maximum per-channel bandwidth is 867Mbps (the Orbi uses a fixed channel for backhaul with 1,733Mbps of bandwidth).
 Two Velop nodes proved to be the sweet spot in blanketing our 2,800-square-foot test home with Wi-Fi, which would save us $50 over the cost of an Orbi RBK50.

-Best budget Wi-Fi system: TP-Link Deco M5
+Best budget Wi-Fi system

 TP-Link’s Deco M5 is a mesh Wi-Fi system, which makes it distinctly different from Netgear’s hub-and-spoke topology (scroll down for deeper explanations of those terms).
 All Deco M5 units are identical, but one gets configured as a router and the others as mesh nodes.
 If your client is close to the router, it will communicate with it directly.
 If the client is closer to a node, it will communicate with that and the data packets it sends and receives will hop from one node to the next until they reach the router.
 Since the same channel is used for data backhaul, a dual-band mesh network generally delivers less bandwidth than a hub-and-spoke system or a tri-band mesh router that has a dedicated backhaul channel.

-Best Wi-Fi router for smart home enthusiasts
+Best Wi-Fi router for smart-home enthusiasts

-Securifi’s Almond 3 isn’t the fastest Wi-Fi router we’ve encountered, but it is one of the smartest.
-In addition to handling all of your web-browsing, media-serving, and other home-networking needs, the Almond 3 includes a ZigBee-based smart home hub that can control your home’s thermostat, lighting controls, smart door entry locks, and much more.
+Samsung’s Connect Home isn’t the best mesh router, nor is it the best smart-home hub, but it is the best mesh router with an integrated smart-home hub.
+The Connect Home bested our previous pick, Securifi’s Almond 3 router, by including a Z-Wave radio in addition to ZigBee and Bluetooth support.
+But Samsung’s effort to make this product appealing to the broadest possible audience takes away some of the power and flexibility of the SmartThings platform that this router incorporates.

 Choosing the right type of router